-Knowing how your visitors found your site is crucial, because it enables you to pinpoint which of your online marketing activities are effective.
+Knowing how visitors found your site is crucial, because it enables you to pinpoint which online marketing activities are most effective.

 One of the main ways websites receive traffic is from links on other sites.
 These are called ‘referrers’ and their data is very valuable.
 For instance, if a review gets posted about your business and it contains a link to your site, your referrers will show you that the review exists.

 Another source of website traffic is search engines.
-You’ll want to know what search terms people are typing in to find your website, and where search engines rank your business and its competitors.
+You’ll want to know which search terms people are typing in to find your website, and where search engines rank your business and its competitors.

 Web analytics relating to search can often be enlightening because visitors may be arriving via keywords and search engines you’re not aware of.

 If you are running marketing campaigns or adverts, you can specifically track traffic from those campaigns using analytics.
-You should have an objective in mind, and you can attach it to your campaign in order to see how well it performs.
+You should have an objective in mind, and analyse your campaign in order to see how well it meets that objective.

-“Small businesses often don’t have the resources to do all types of online marketing, so they need to see where it's most worthwhile, and direct resources there,” explains Hawtin.
+“Small businesses often don’t have the resources to do all types of online marketing, so they need to see where it's most worthwhile, and focus their efforts there,” explains Hawtin.

 As well as telling you which channels visitors have used to find you, web analytics can also pinpoint their location.
 This can be useful if you plan to target customers in a particular area.